-Customers demand more these days in the way of customer support than ever before but the more traditional customer service approaches are not adequate to fulfill their present-day needs.
+Customers demand more these days in the way of customer support than ever before, but the more traditional customer service approaches are not adequate to fulfill their present-day needs.

 They want personalized, simple, real-time, intuitive, and multiple-channel services!

-That’s not too much to ask for, is it?
+That’s not too much to ask for.

 Big Data and Analytics

-Cloud computing is basically a delivery method that allows users to access what they need at the exact moment they want it through a cloud-based service provider.
+Cloud computing is a delivery method that allows users to access what they need at the exact moment they want it through a cloud-based service provider.

 Cloud computing puts customer service in the customer’s hands – literally!

 Internet of Things (IoT) / Ubiquitous Connectivity